 6. Badwater 135, Death Valley, California, July

 Starting at the lowest elevation point in the US and finishing at the highest mountain in the US.
 In Death Valley.
 The race covers three mountain ranges and some of the infamous long stretches of road under the blazing July sun spell an end to even the most hardened endurance runner.

-In Europe: Long-distance running and ultra-marathon running events are increasing in Europe but are still quite far behind the US.
+Long-distance running and ultra-marathon running events are increasing in Europe but are still quite far behind the US.
 Still, what are on offer are some extraordinarily beautiful and extremely challenging events.